estobert/stobert-website/_pages/contact.md

 ---

 ### Contact
-I can be reached at elizabeth@stobert.ca
+I can be reached at elizabeth.stobert@carleton.ca